tajmone/polygen-docs/docs-src/polygen-spec_EN.markdown

 S ::= ugly cat | nice poodle | nice beagle | nice terrier ;
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-but this way we loose the original architecture, which folded all dog breeds within a dedicated non-terminal symbol, and increases drastically the amount of editing work required.
+but this way we lose the original architecture, which folded all dog breeds within a dedicated non-terminal symbol, and drastically increases the amount of editing work required.

-In order to solve this problem (which is an instance of the wider problem of irregular distribution of probability affecting subproductions), the language offers an operator for **unfolding** non-terminal symbols:
+In order to solve this problem (which is an instance of the broader problem of irregular distribution of probability affecting subproductions), the language offers an operator for **unfolding** non-terminal symbols:

 **EXAMPLE**